Mary Kingston

-Mary Kingston (born 29 May 1970 in Inchydoney, County Cork), is an Irish children's television presenter and philanthropist.
+Mary Kingston (born 29 May 1970 in Inchydoney, County Cork), is an Irish children's television presenter.
 She presented The Disney Club on RTÉ Two.
-She also presented Scratch Saturday and The Works.
+She also presented Scratch Saturday and The WorksMary presented The Disney Club.
+Her companion dog was Fionn.
+An Irish Wolfhound.
+It was voiced by Michael Sheridan.
+The program was Directed by Finin O Ceallachain.

 Early life

 Kingston grew up in the small seaside area of Inchydoney, the third eldest in a family of eight children.
 In 1981, after leaving primary school, she started attending the Sacred Heart Secondary School, Convent of Mercy, in nearby Clonakilty.

 Career

 In college, she studied Communication studies and graduated with an Honours Degree.
 After leaving college, she joined Raidió Teilifís Éireann (RTÉ) as a children's television presenter, and has worked there since.
-She was an outside broadcast presenter on early Saturday-morning TV show Scratch Saturday, she then presented The Works, a kids science programme, for four years where she became known for her catchphrase, distinguishable by her regional accent: "Are you laughing?".
+She was an outside broadcast presenter on early Saturday-morning TV show Scratch Saturday, she then presented The Works, a kids science programme, for four years with Michael Sheridan, where she became known for her catchphrase, distinguishable by her regional accent: "Are you laughing?".
 She was a regular on The Den before hosting The Disney Club and Mary K in The Loft on Sunday mornings.
 For the next five years she has presented The Children of Ireland Awards with the then Taoiseach Bertie Ahern.
 In 2003, she took part in Celebrity Farm on RTÉ.
 In 2005, she took part in The Restaurant.

 Kingston has authored a children's book, Fantastic Far-Flung Facts for Fun.
-The book describes her journey from Africa to Asia to South America to Madagascar, it's a compilation of the many Fantastic facts she learned along the way, it includes hundreds of the photos Kingston took and endorses her sentiment "Leave only footprints, take only memories .........and photos!"
+The book describes her journey from Africa to Asia to South America to Madagascar and is a compilation of the many facts she learned along the way.
+It includes hundreds of the photos Kingston took and endorses her sentiment "Leave only footprints, take only memories .........and photos!"